Indian Women's Hockey team go down 1-3 to Netherlands in second friendly tie | www.lokmattimes.com

 The Indian Women's Hockey Team lost to the Netherlands 1-3 in their second friendly tie against the World No ...

-The Indian Women's Hockey Team lost to the Netherlands 1-3 in their second friendly tie against the World No 1 side, here in the picturesque Cape Town.
+The Indian Women's Hockey Team lost to the Netherlands 1-3 in their second friendly tie against the World No 1 side in the picturesque Cape Town here.

 India's solitary goal came from Salima Tete in the 50th minute.
 The Netherlands made a sensational start to the game with a 4th-minute goal by Marijn Veen.
 They doubled the lead in the 13th minute with yet another field goal; this time, the scorer was Lidewij Welten.
 She scored the third goal for her team in the 29th minute putting India under pressure.
 But in the 50th minute, Salima Tete brought some respite with a fine conversion of a penalty corner ending the game with 1-3 on the board.